How might a cafe create a digital experience that feels as warm, calm, and intentional as sitting down with a carefully crafted cup of coffee?

-Modern café websites often focus solely on menus or online orders, leaving little room for storytelling, atmosphere, and brand identity.
-The challenge was to design an experience that not only helps users discover products, find information, and place orders, but also communicates the slow, comforting philosophy behind the Cafe Kish brand.
+Modern cafe websites often focus purely on utility like menus or quick online ordering, leaving little room for atmosphere and brand identity.
+The challenge for this conceptual project was to design and build a digital presence from the ground up that balances practical user needs, like discovering items and finding information, with the slow and comforting philosophy behind the Cafe Kish brand.

 Final UI Showcase